Price

 GEEO Program Confirmation Process

-• WINTER TRIPS: Please note that some sites, museums, and restaurants may be closed over Christmas Eve, Christmas, New Year’s Eve, and New Year’s Day.
+1. WINTER TRIPS: Some sites, museums, and restaurants may be closed over Christmas Eve, Christmas, New Year’s Eve, and New Year’s Day.
 It is recommended that you check the operating hours of any sites or establishments that you plan to visit to avoid disappointment.
 It is also common for prices for meals and other services to increase during peak tourist seasons or holidays, including Christmas and New Year’s.
 Additionally, we may need to alter the itinerary on and around these holidays to maximize your time during your trip.
 Hopefully, you will be able to experience some local customs and traditions and see how people in other parts of the world experience the holidays.
 Traveling over Christmas and New Year’s can allow you to see a destination in a different light.
 You may be able to attend local festivals, try traditional foods, see special decorations, and participate in cultural activities that can add an extra layer of festivity and cheer to your trip.
-Overall, traveling over the holidays can be a fun and rewarding way to learn about and experience another culture.

 Single Travelers